gagan-bansal/geojson2svg/README.md

 There are three ways for doing this.
 First and second, `.converter` reads it from `feature.properties.id` or `feature.id`.
 Third way, pass id along with attributes like `converter.convert(feature, {attributes: {id:'foo-1', class: 'bar'}})`.
 Preference order is first as id key in attributes then feature.id and last feature.properties.id.

+**Assigning custom attributes to SVG element**

+If you include a data object in properties of a feature `feature.properties.data`, the keys/values will be attached to the SVG element.
+See https://www.w3.org/TR/SVG/extend.html#ForeignNamespaces for information on foreign namespace support in SVGs.

 ### Examples
 Converts geojson LineString to svg element string:
 ```